Harlequin tuskfish

 The harlequin tuskfish, Choerodon fasciatus, is a species of wrasse native to the western Pacific Ocean.
 It occasionally makes its way into the aquarium trade.

 Description

-The harlequin tuskfish grows to length of 30 cm.
+The harlequin tuskfish grows to a length of 30 cm.
 It is a brightly colored marine fish with shades of blue, green, and orange.
 It has sharp blue teeth.
 The specimens found in Australia generally have brighter coloration.

 Diet

 The harlequin tuskfish is a carnivore, eating mostly benthic invertebrates such as echinoderms, crustaceans, molluscs, and worms.